gauravk95/MLKitSample/README.md

 # MLKitSample - Face Contour Detection

 Sample project to show the use of MLKit.
+Just playing around.

 Helps you to "TRY ON" a sample sunglass in realtime, using the Face Contour Detection and Canvas, to render the Sunglass Image over to the desired area.

-NOTE: To run the project you will need to create and add "google-services.json" file, that can be created using Firebase console.
+NOTE: To run the project you will need to create and add `google-services.json` file, that can be created using Firebase console.

 ## Demo